 **Don’t miss her Monthly Newsletter: A Capacity for Wings – Notes on Hope and Flourishing**

 Soak in the Word to tend your soul by the life-giving Truth.
-Drop your email below to get TEND: How to Hear the Gardener’s Voice in your inbox along with bi-monthly Tending Tools to keep tending your soul like a garden.
+Drop your email below to get Tools for Tending your Soul in your inbox for free.